plausible/docs/docs/plausible-script.md

 In a web browser such as Firefox, visit your website, right-click anywhere on the page and choose "**View Page Source**".
 Then press `cmd+f` on a Mac or `ctrl+f` on Linux and Windows to search.
 Type `plausible` to search for the Plausible Analytics script.

 You should see the Plausible Analytics tracking script in the source code of your website.
+If you cannot see the script, please double check if you've inserted it correctly.
+Contact **hello@plausible.io** if the problem persists.

 <img alt="Your Plausible Analytics tracking script" src={useBaseUrl('img/javascript-snippet.png')} />